pragdave/work_queue/README.md

    results = WorkQueue.start_link(work_processor, item_source, options \\ [])

-* `work_processor` is a function tht transforms an item from the work queue.
+* `work_processor` is a function that transforms an item from the work queue.
 It receives a value, and returns either `{:ok, result}` or `{:error, reason}`

-* `item_source` is the fata representing the source of the items to be processed.
+* `item_source` is the source of the items to be processed.
 In the simplest case, this is just an enumerable.
 Successive items are taken from it and fed to the workers.

   In other situations, you may need to perform additional processing in order to generate the items.
 In particular, the item source may